blues/notehub-js/src/docs/UsageApi.md

 > UsageSessionsResponse getSessionsUsage(projectOrProductUID, period, opts)

-Get sessions usage for a project with time range and period aggregation
+Get sessions usage for a project with time range and period aggregation, when endDate is 0 or unspecified the current time is implied

 ### Example